Introduction

 generate nginx config from nginx.conf.sigil

-And then you can add more modify your settings.
+And then you can modify your settings.

 You can add that file to root directory of your project and Dokku would use it to generate new nginx config.